Villa Loredan

 Vascon, Carbonera

-A harmonious 17th-century complex, a historic garden, a park crossed by spring waters — a place where time has preserved proportion, silence and beauty.
+A harmonious seventeenth-and-eighteenth-century complex, a historic garden, a park crossed by spring waters.
+A place where time has preserved proportion, silence and beauty.

-Built between the late 17th and early 18th centuries, the villa combines a monumental central body, two porticoed barns and an 18th-century oratory of great refinement.
-The interiors house a hall frescoed by Venetian masters and perspective painters, a luminous testimony to local Baroque.
+The property's roots reach back to the sixteenth century, but the complex takes its present form between the late seventeenth and early eighteenth centuries, when the Cavaliere Antonio Loredan and his brother Alvise impress upon it a rigorous Baroque imprint: a monumental manor house, two symmetrical porticoed barchesse and an oratory of great refinement.
+The interiors house a hall frescoed by Venetian and Emilian masters, a luminous testimony to local Baroque.

 c.
 1720